dpwiese/php-ftp-chartjs/README.md

 Basically, all this meant that if the FTP needed to be accessed, it needed to be done server-side.

 This was a more sensible implementation for the reasons described above - FTP credentials could be hidden from the user, and computation could be more performant server-side.
-The downside with this approach, described below, can be performance loss and complexity in an otherwise simple (e.g. Wordpress) site if there are many files and lots of data that need to be pulled and parsed before displaying it.
+The downside with this approach, described in more detail below, can be performance loss and complexity in an otherwise simple (e.g. Wordpress) site if there are many files and lots of data that need to be pulled and parsed before displaying it.

 A third and most complex option, although likely the correct approach given the specifics of the problem, is to make a worker connect to the FTP server periodically, retrieve new data files, parse and downsample the data, and save it as JSON where it can be easily accessed via HTTPS from the browser.
 This is quite a straightforward approach but could require creating an API if the constraints of the problem change, for example needing to specify the downsample rate, the time period of data to return, or the particular metric from within the data to return.